David Bowie – Diamond Dogs – The Film!

 In 1974, Bowie abandoned his Ziggy Stardust character and morphed into Halloween Jack.
 He dazzled us again with Diamond Dogs.

-Here are a few very important things from the David Bowie Is exhibition that were easy to miss amidst the chaos and enormity of it all.
+Here are some very important items from the David Bowie Is exhibition that were easy to miss amidst the chaos and enormity of it all.

 Throughout the exhibit, there are so many clues to future imagery in all of Bowie’s writings and fashions.
 It was cool to see the Hunger City model set by Mark Ravitz, the original painting for the album cover by Guy Peellaert, and David’s raincoat worn during ‘Sweet Thing’ on the Diamond Dogs tour!